gopinathsjsu/individual-project-CharlesFathima-commits/README.md

 This pattern aids in handling multiple records in each file type by processing each record individually.
 Due to the variety of card types, the cardFactory interface is implemented to generate a new object for each card type.

+Consequeces for these patterns:
+Iterator Pattern:
+  Pros: Enhances the level of abstraction when managing collections.
+  Cons: May be overly complex for smaller applications.
+Strategy Pattern:
+  Pros: Facilitates the addition of numerous strategies within the design.
+  Cons: Requires users to be familiar with various strategies and their distinctions.
+Factory Pattern:
+  Pros: Enhances the modularity and testability of the application.
+  Cons: Necessitates a significant number of classes and can make extending the application quite intricate.

 ## Steps to run: